 Many charity story teams are struggling to meet the demands for content from their internal clients and the multiple channels they need to populate.
-Here are Mile 91 we think you have hundreds of potential story gatherers – you just need to help unleash their talent.
+Here at Mile 91 we think you have hundreds of potential story gatherers – you just need to help unleash their talent.

 Your frontline story gatherers

-More and more charities are thinking like this and it delights us.
 The people working on your frontline are the people who every single day are exposed to the highs, lows and spine tingling moments that are going to inspire your audiences.
 They are there when the magical moments happen.
 We have lost count of the number of times we have turned up to a shoot and had someone say ‘ooh, if you’d been here last week’ or ‘next month we are…’ Training them to gather stories has the potential to create a huge uplift in the scale, quality and timeliness of your content.

 Of course, charity comms people have been trying to get stories from the field for years – way before anyone had a story management function, a digital asset bank or processes for managing consent.
 Almost two decades ago as a press officer I would periodically send enthusiastic and encouraging emails, create forms people could fill in and agree optimistic story targets, while the dedicated inbox waited expectantly.
 If things did come in it wasn’t so much stories as lists of activities that had taken place.

 It’s about more than just systems and processes

 The mistake I was making is that for all the simple systems and processes I was creating, I was failing to inspire colleagues about stories or even explain what I meant by story.
 All the systems and processes in the world are not going to increase the flow of content from your programmes if you haven’t first taught someone what you need and why.